 - Tomatoes (quartered) – 2 medium

-- Green Corriander Leaves (finely chopped) – 2 tbsp.
+- Green Corriander Leaves (finely chopped) – 2 to 3 tbsp.

 - Garlic (finely chopped) – 4 to 5 cloves

 - Green Chillies (finely chopped) – 2 to 3

 - Turmeric Powder – ¼ tsp.

 - Dry Red Chillies (stemmed & broken) – 2 to 3

 - Oil – 1 tbsp.

 - Pure Ghee – 2 tbsp.

 - Salt – 1 tsp. or to taste

 Step 1: Heat the oil and ghee in a pan and add the fenugreek seeds and sauté for a few seconds on medium heat.
 Add the garlic, both green and red chillies and sauté for some more seconds.
 Next, add the onions and stir till the onion are soft.